leap71/PicoGK/Documentation/README.md

 - [Here is how to install on Windows](Install_Windows.md)

-You also need either [Visual Studio](https://visualstudio.microsoft.com/vs/getting-started/) or [Visual Studio Code](https://code.visualstudio.com/) — generally speaking Visual Studio is a bit easier to set up (it has been discontinued on Mac, but will work for another year or so).
+You also need either [Visual Studio](https://visualstudio.microsoft.com/vs/getting-started/) or [Visual Studio Code](https://code.visualstudio.com/) — generally speaking Visual Studio is a bit easier to set up, but has been discontinued on macOS.

 - [Installing Visual Studio](VisualStudio_FirstTime.md)